ComplianceAsCode/content/docs/manual/developer/05_tools_and_utilities.md

 This script will output an HTML page that compares two SRG exports.
 This script should help with reviewing changes created by `utils/import_srg_spreadsheet.py` script.
 This script assumes that the STIG ID columns are compatible.
+This script needs the project built for the given product and `utils/rule_dir_json.py` ran.
 The help report has the following sections:

-* Missing in DISA
-  * These are rules that in the DISA spreadsheet but are not in the ComplianceAsCode/content spreadsheet
+- Missing in DISA: These are rules that in the DISA spreadsheet but are not in the ComplianceAsCode/content spreadsheet
-* Missing in CaC
-   * These are rules that in the ComplianceAsCode/content but not in the DISA spreadsheet
+- Missing in CaC : These are rules that in the ComplianceAsCode/content but not in the DISA spreadsheet
-* Delta
-  * Lists every rule by the STIG column
-  * If section of rules is no the same a diff will appear.
+- Delta: If section of rules is not the same a diff will appear.
 DISA content is on the left.

 Example: